sandeepmistry/aimldevfest-workshop-2019/exercises/exercise6.md

 1. Press the button, and perform a gesture
 1. The confidence of each gesture will be printed to the Serial Monitor (0 -> low confidence, 1 -> high confidence)

-NOTE: model.h is generated in colab, you need to download it If they open
+NOTE: model.h is generated in colab, they need to download it

+++ TODO Screeshot of output with matches ++

 Next [Exercise 7: Gesture Controlled Bluetooth Low Energy Emoji Keyboard](exercise7.md)